(Updated March 9, 2026)

 Rough Ridge Trail

-Please note that the Rough Ridge section of the Tanawha Trail is steep and rugged; less-experienced hikers should avoid this hike until the NPS confirms that all assessments have been completed.
+Please note that the Rough Ridge section of the Tanawha Trail is steep and rugged.
 The hike is fairly strenuous but short, and incredibly popular.
 In fact, if the parking area is full, please plan to return at another time.
 The trail is located in a unique ecological area and overuse can lead to habitat degradation.

 Linn Cove Viaduct

-This engineering marvel is an iconic Parkway feature and thankfully, inspections of the Linn Cove Viaduct revealed no significant impacts from Hurricane Helene!
+This engineering marvel is an iconic Parkway feature.
 The s-curve bridge seems to float along the slopes of Grandfather Mountain.
 Driving over the Linn Cove Viaduct is a can’t-miss experience!
 If you’d like to get a closer look, a narrow trail offers access along the edge of the roadway.
 Park at Yonahlossee Overlook, a small parking area at the northern end of the Linn Cove Viaduct.
 A footpath leads from the parking area toward the Viaduct.

 Beacon Heights

 It’s a beautiful drive along the Blue Ridge Parkway to Grandfather Mountain any time of year.
 From Blowing Rock, take the Blue Ridge Parkway south just 11 miles.
 The entrance to Grandfather Mountain is 1 mile down Hwy 221 after exiting the Parkway.
-The Wilson Center for Nature Discovery, Mildred the Bear Environmental Habitats, Top Shop and Mile High Swinging Bridge, access to the Woods Walk, Bridge Trail, Black Rock Trail and Grandfather Loop are now open!
 As always, booking tickets and a reservation time online in advance is highly recommended.
-Guests purchasing Grandfather Mountain admission tickets online will have the option to make a donation toward the park’s ongoing Hurricane Helene disaster relief fund

 Please note that Grandfather Mountain State Park is a separate entity from the Grandfather Mountain Attraction and the Blue Ridge Parkway.
-The N.C.
-Division of Parks and Recreation has announced that all North Carolina State Parks west of I-77 are closed through at least the end of October.
-This means that trails inside Grandfather Mountain State Park that are accessible from the Blue Ridge Parkway may not be open for hiking until sometime later.
+Most trails in the park are available for hiking, including those accessible from the Blue Ridge Parkway.
+Profile Trail remains closed at this time.
 Please obey all posted closings.
 Visit the State Park’s official website for updates.

 Looking for more fun activities around Blowing Rock?
 Try one of our local attractions like attractions like The Blowing Rock Art & History Museum, The Blowing Rock, Mystery Hill, and Doc’s Rocks and make a reservation for activities like Sky Valley Zip Tours, High Gravity Adventures, and Tee 2 Green Indoor Golf.